Homemade Ricotta

 Using Ricotta

-As a savoury ingredient, ricotta enhances fillings for pasta, sauces, dips, or quiches.
+As a savory ingredient, ricotta enhances fillings for pasta, sauces, dips, or quiches.
 The fresh cheese also makes a tasty topping for pizzas or antipasti.

 Difference between Ricotta and Cottage Cheese